Crash Course in the Pedal Steel Guitar

 by Frederik Nielsen, Mar 12, 2018 .
 4 min read

 Remember the electric hurdy-gurdy?
 Here’s another one of those.
 If you know your country music you will already know that the pedal steel guitar is like a steel guitar, but with bells and whistles (not literally – it does have pedals and levers, though).

 So why is this interesting?
 Because, my friend, the humble lap steel guitar not only set the wheels in motion for the guitar amplifier you’re probably using; but also led to the creation of a cool instrument that changed country as a genre.

 Long ago, on an island far away…

 In the 19th century, Spanish sailors introduced native Hawaiians to their Spanish guitar, thinking it would go down well.
-Hawaiians, however, thought it was too moody and complicated for their taste, so they tuned it to play major chords and laid the guitar across their lap to make it easier to play.
-This turned out to be a hit in the US, and soon manufacturers mass-produced the Hawaiian version of the Spanish guitar.
+Hawaiians, however, thought it was too moody and complicated for their taste; so they tuned it to play major chords.
+And, laid the guitar across their lap to make it easier to play.
+It turned out to be a hit in the US; and soon manufacturers mass-produced the Hawaiian version of the Spanish guitar.